 - Your will can provide your liquidators with more discretion than is provided for by the Civil Code of Quebec.
 This may make it easier to make the best choices for your beneficiaries.
 Your will can also eliminate some unnecessary formalities required by the Civil code.

 As a resident of Quebec, once you decide to prepare a will, it would normally be drafted by a notary as opposed to an attorney since a notarial will does not have to be probated in front of a judge.
-This will make the transfer of your property to your heirs much easier.
+This will make the transfer of your property to your heir much easier.

-If you have property outside of Quebec, for example a vacation condo, it may make sense to prepare a separate will to deal with that asset according to the laws of the other jurisdiction.
+If you have property outside of Quebec, for example, a vacation condo, it may make sense to prepare a separate will to deal with that asset according to the laws of the other jurisdiction.
 This will also make the transfer of that asset to your heirs much easier.

 Once you have a will, it should be reviewed every few years to make sure it still reflects your wishes and considers any changes to the civil law or income tax law.